Adilabad district

-Adilabad district is a district in the northern area of Telangana, India.
+Adilabad district is a administrative district in the most northern area of Telangana, India.
 It is known as the gateway district to South India.
-The district's headquarters is the town of Adilabad.
+The district is the named after its headquarters, Adilabad city.

 Adilabad district is bounded by Asifabad district to the east, Nirmal district to the south, and the state of Maharashtra to the north and west.
 As of 2022, it is a part of the red corridor.

 History

 Before the 10th century, the town was known by names like Edlawāḍa and Eddulapuram, meaning 'Land of Oxen'.
 Later, during the Qutub Shahi rule in mid-19th century, it was renamed to Edlabad or Adilabad.
 The district was named for Ali Adil Shah, sultan of Bijapur.

 The heavily forested Godavari basin was inhabited during the Mesolithic and Paleolithic periods.
 Excavations have taken place in the surrounding areas of Luxettipet, Asifabad, Boath, Bhainsa, and Nirmal.

 The district was ruled at different times by different dynasties, including the Mauryas, Sathavahanas, Kakatiyas and Gond Rajas.
 Some Telugu inscriptions made during the time of the Kakatiya dynasty have been found in the Adilabad District, which indicates the historical importance of the area.

 Due to the district's reorganization in October 2016, the erstwhile Adilabad district was divided into four districts: Adilabad district, Komaram Bheem Asifabad district, Mancherial district, and Nirmal district.